caocscar/populationdotmap/README.md

 Python port of a racial dot map done in Processing forked from [https://github.com/unorthodox123/RacialDotMap] (https://github.com/unorthodox123/RacialDotMap)

 Run *dotmap.py* to create the png tiles.
-It uses a Vermont population file as an example
+It uses a Vermont population file as an example.

+*globalmaptiles.py* has been modified from fork to work with *dotmap.py* and to make functions more understandable and explicit.